 How to Become a Speech Therapist in South Carolina

-The speech-language pathology community in South Carolina has been steadily growing over the past decade, and the South Carolina Speech-Language-Hearing Association is a core part of the growing community, even in the face of tragedy.
+The speech-language pathology professional community in South Carolina has been growing steadily over the past decade, with the South Carolina Speech-Language-Hearing Association (SCSHA) serving as a touchpoint for all SLP professionals in the state.

 Featured Programs: